Oral history preservation: Current way to save oral histories

 A huge challenge of oral history preservation today is the battle with digital obsolescence.
 There is an obvious link between oral history preservation and digital preservation.
 Oral histories are often recorded on an assortment of tapes which are ultimately transferred onto computerized, or digitized, formats in order to facilitate their longevity.
 These digitized formats then have to be preserved, along with their corresponding metadata, just as any other digital objects are.
-Technological advances are happening everyday and it is difficult to keep up with these changes.
+Technological advances are happening every day and it is difficult to keep up with these changes.
 Emulation and migration are two ways in which formats can be changed in order to be of use for longer.
 Emulation focuses on designing hardware and software that will imitate the old system so that it can accept the old files while migration focuses on fitting preserved data into a smaller number of formats that can still encode the complexities of the structure and form of the original format.

 With the recent cost decreases in hard disk drives, oral archivists are considering moving many of their popular holdings to permanent storage in a server farm.
 For example, a single terabyte disk drive costing under $100 USD can hold 1,900 hours of uncompressed audio.
 A CD-R by contrast can only hold 76 minutes of uncompressed audio.
 Disk drive array cards such as the 3ware 9650SE can field 8TB of redundantly protected data in a standard PC case.
 One of the big advantages of doing this is that as the servers age and are retired, the files can simply be copied to newer, larger replacement servers making hardware obsolescence a thing of the past.